Deep Regression for Repeated Measurements: H older Space and Phase Transition

 where $\jc{c58}$ is a constant free of $n$ and $m$. \end{theorem}

-This result implies that the neural network estimators can achieve the convergence rate nearly (i.e., with a logarithmic factor) of $O(n^{-1}+ (nm)^{-2s/(2s+d)})$ and characterizes the required network size in terms of the depth/width or the total number of neurons.
-For example, if one chooses a deep neural network with fixed width, the depth should be nearly $O((nm)^{ d/(4s+2d) })$, while a wide neural network with fixed depth requires the width of the same order.
-If taking the total number of neurons as a measure of the complexity of a neural network, it also demonstrates the advantage of deep neural networks.

 Let $\mathcal{P}_{Z,\epsilon}$ be the probability measure for the random function $Z$ and noise $\epsilon$, and $\mathcal{Q}_{Z,\epsilon}$ be a collection of $\mathcal{P}_{Z,\epsilon}$ satisfying some certain conditions.
-The next theorem provides a lower bound on the minimax convergence rate for repeated measurements regression estimators, which generalizes the result on Sobolev space with integer smoothness in \citet{cai2011optimal} to the H\"older space with positive smoothness. \begin{theorem} Consider the repeated measures model \eqref{equ:model} and assume that $\mathcal{P}_{\x}$ has a uniform distribution on $\Omega$.
+The next theorem provides a lower bound on the minimax convergence rate for repeated measurement regression estimators. \begin{theorem} Consider the repeated measures model \eqref{equ:model} and assume that $\mathcal{P}_{\x}$ has a uniform distribution on $\Omega$.
 Under the Assumptions \ref{ass:subexp} and \ref{ass:holder}, we have

 where the infimum is taken over all possible estimators $\tilde{f}$ based on the available data set $\left\{ \left(Y_{ij},\x_{ij} \right): 1\leq i \leq n, 1\leq j \leq m \right\}$, the supremum is taken over all distribution $\mathcal{P}_{Z,\epsilon}\in \mathcal{Q}_{Z,\epsilon}$ satisfying Assumptions \ref{ass:subexp} and \ref{ass:holder}, and $\jc{c60}$ is a positive number not depending on $n$ and $m$. \end{theorem}